-There is some conflicting theories about the origin of the Orpen family who settled in Cork and Kerry in the mid 17th Century.
+There are some conflicting theories about the origin of the Orpen family who settled in Cork and Kerry in the mid-17th Century.
 Did they originate from Somerset and Salisbury or Norfolk in the UK, or were they descendants of Erpin from France?
-Was their name originally Erpingham, Orpingham or Orpington.
+Was their name originally Erpingham, Orpingham or Orpington?

-I’m going to skip all that and get straight to the artist Sir William Orpen’s grandfather Sir Richard John Theodore Orpen (1788-1876) of North Great Georges Street, Dublin and Ardtully, Kerry.
-He married Elizabeth Stack in 1819, they built a 27 room mansion (1847) on the site of an old castle where the rivers Roughty and Obeg meet, a few kilometers from Kenmare, Kerry (in Irish – Ardtuilè means high flood).
+I’m going to skip all that and get straight to the artist Sir William Orpen’s grandfather Sir Richard John Theodore Orpen (1788-1876) of North Great Georges Street, Dublin, and Ardtully, Kilgarvan, Co.
+Kerry.
+He married Elizabeth Stack in 1819, they built a 27-room mansion (1847) on the site of an old castle where the rivers Roughty and Obeg meet, a few kilometres from Kenmare, Kerry (in Irish – Ardtuilè means high flood).

 Painting of Ardtully Estate by Arthur Herbert Orpen 1849 (William Orpen’s father).

 Painting of the bridge pool Ardtully by Arthur Herbert Orpen (1849).
 The bridge was built by his father Sir Richard John Theodore Orpen.
 Although Ardtully had an ‘Ice House’, the Orpen family caught so many salmon here that they regularly sent the excess to the market.